In Depth Baby Product Reviews Led by a Pediatrician

 Benefits of Wearing Your Baby

 Wearing your baby in a top-rated baby carrier is an excellent alternative to strolling, especially with young infants.
 Holding your newborn and younger infant close to your heart is a great way to increase bonding, and in our experience, it is an excellent way to calm and soothe your baby.
 Most modern-day carriers are comfortable and safe, keeping your baby close while freeing your hands for other activities.
 You can do so much, from getting groceries to doing laundry while wearing your baby.
-Starting this practice early could develop a habit where you don't need a strolling option at all!
-This baby-friendly solution can save money, space, and frustration from purchasing and managing a space-consuming strolling apparatus.
+Starting this practice early could develop a habit where you don't need a stroller at all!
+This baby-friendly solution can save money, space, and frustration from purchasing and managing a space-consuming stroller.

 Babywearing is a great way to go sans stroller.
 With new carriers offering more holding options and hands-free designs, it is hard to go wrong with these instant baby soothers.